Tell ej-Judeideh: Recreational trail

-Tel Godad is one of the most visited sites in the Judean lowlands, and is included along the Israel National Trail.
+Tel Goded is one of the most visited sites in the Judean lowlands, and is included along the Israel National Trail.
 A system of subterranean hiding places, burial niches (kūkhīm), and an ancient well (Bir Rasaq) at the southeastern foot of the archaeological site make it a prominent tourist attraction.
 The site is criss-crossed by marked hiking trails and many bicycle paths.
 The site is barred to motor-vehicles, in an attempt to encourage re-vegetation of the natural flora, but may be accessed by foot ascent from the base of the archaeological mound.
 Access to the site is via road 38 (Beit Shemesh-Beit Guvrin), about 4 kilometers west of Moshav Nahusha.